Frequently Asked Questions

-Yes, HomVEE issues a call for research every year in November that is open through early January.
+Yes, HomVEE issues a call for research every year in August that is open through September.
 The call is sent to relevant electronic mailing lists and is also posted on the HomVEE website homepage with instructions on how to submit research.
-Research can be submitted at any time, but if it is submitted outside of the call window it will be screened the following year.
+Research can be submitted at any time, but if it is submitted outside of the call window, it will be screened the following year.

 May I appeal the review results?

 You may request a re-review if you think that (1) in applying the criteria to determine whether a particular model is evidence based, HomVEE made one or more errors; and (2) if these errors were addressed, the model would be evidence based.
 Specifically, you may request reconsideration of the evidence-based determination based on misapplication of the HHS criteria, missing information, or errors on the HomVEE website.
 These concerns should be described in detail and submitted to: HomVEE@acf.hhs.gov.
 Pending approval from HHS, an independent re-review team will conduct a new review of the manuscript(s) in question.
 Re-reviews are conducted using the procedures and standards in place at the time of the original review.
 For more information on the re-review process, see Chapter 2 of the Version 2.1 Handbook of Procedures and Evidence Standards on the Methods and Standards section of the website.

 How long does it take to re-review models that have submitted an appeal?